malayajac/malayajac/README.md

 ### Hi there 👋

-I'm a data scientist interested in NLP, knowledge graphs, causal inference.
+I'm a data scientist interested in NLP, knowledge graphs, causal inference, and scientific software development.

 In a past life, I used to work on complex networks, dynamical systems, science communication.